Employee Theft Guide for Small Business: What It Is & How to Prevent It

 Types of Employee Theft

-There are many different ways employees can steal from your small business.
-Click through the tabs below for details on the types of employee theft.
+Employees can steal from your business in many ways.
+Explore the sections below for details on the most common types of employee theft.

 Preventing employee theft does not have to be overly intrusive or complicated.
-Developing and implementing an employee policy, having good audit procedures, completing due diligence on new hires, and resolving employee issues can go a long way in reducing the odds of theft.
+Developing and implementing an employee policy, having good audit procedures, completing due diligence on new hires, and resolving employee issues can greatly reduce the odds of theft.

-One of the best ways to prevent thefts is deterrence.
-This can be done by creating policies and procedures regarding employee theft.
-This type of policy is typically contained within your company’s employee handbook.
+One of the best ways to prevent employee theft is deterrence.
+This can be done by creating relevant policies and procedures, which are generally included in your company’s employee handbook.

 An effective employee theft policy will contain the following information:

-- Company policy on theft: This section should remind employees that theft is illegal.
+- Types and examples of company theft: This section should remind employees that theft is illegal.
 It also should give different examples of employee theft, such as those mentioned above (data theft, inventory theft, time theft, etc.).
-You should also explain common types of theft in your industry, such as hospitality employees giving food, drinks, and lodging to friends and hourly employees clocking in and out for co-workers for them to receive pay for hours not worked.
+You should also explain common types of theft in your industry, such as hospitality employees giving food, drinks, and lodging to friends and hourly employees clocking in and out for co-workers.

-- Commitment to investigating theft: This section will explain that you actively put measures in place to detect theft, will follow up on all reports of theft, and will discipline those who deliberately make false accusations.
+- Commitment to investigating theft: This section will explain that you actively put measures in place to detect theft (including an internal reporting system, which we cover just below), will follow up on all evidence or reports of theft, and will discipline those who deliberately make false accusations.

 Get a jumpstart by downloading and customizing our sample employee theft policy.